 Earthquakes and other seismic hazards (e.g., tsunamis, landslides, and volcanic eruptions) are simultaneously a global phenomenon and a specific threat to the U.S. economy, its citizens, and the nation's insurance industry.
 Most Americans live in areas considered "seismically active," although the degree of earthquake and tsunami risk varies greatly.
 Each year about 5,000 quakes occur, but only a relatively small percentage cause injuries or damage to property.
-Over 75 million Americans reportedly live in metropolitan areas that are subject to high or moderate earthquake risk.10 Potentially damaging earthquakes could occur in many parts of the United States, including the Pacific coast, the Mississippi valley around New Madrid in Missouri, Alaska, Utah, South Carolina, and the New England region centered around Boston.
+The U.S. Geological Survey estimates that 39 of the 50 states are subject to significant risk of earthquakes and volcanic eruptions.
+Potentially damaging earthquakes could occur in many parts of the United States, including the Pacific coast, the Mississippi valley around New Madrid in Missouri, Alaska, Utah, South Carolina, and the New England region around Boston.
+Scientists predict that we have a 90% chance of a major earthquake in California occurring in the next 30 years, with damage estimates ranging from \$60 to \$70 billion.
 Moreover, earthquakes can also strike in unexpected places.
 In April 2002, a 5.1 magnitude earthquake struck in the Northeastern United States and part of Canada.
 The event was centered on the town of Plattsburg, New York.
 In 1737 and 1884 New York City was hit by 5.1 magnitude earthquakes.11

 Tsunamis occur infrequently in the United States.
-The communities at risk are along the U.S. West Coast, Alaska, and the Pacific Region (Hawaii, America Samoa, Guam, the Republic of Palau, the Federated States of Micronesia, and the Republic of Marshall Islands).12 According to NOAA, during the last 204 years, 24 tsunamis have caused damage in the United States.13 Although tsunamis pose a particular risk to coastal communities on the Pacific coast, historical records indicate that tsunamis occasionally hit the U.S. northeastern coastal states along the Atlantic Ocean.
+The communities at risk are along the U.S. West Coast, Alaska, and the Pacific Region (Hawaii, America Samoa, Guam, the Republic of Palau, the Federated States of Micronesia, and the Republic of Marshall Islands).12 According to NOAA, during the last 204 years, 24 tsunamis